alfieprojectsdev/webdevportfolio_ap/README.md

 **What it is**: A printable worksheet generator for multi-digit addition problems — optimized for SPED and early grade school use.

-**Why**: One of my kid’s teachers needed window cards.
+**Why**: One of my kid’s teachers required window cards for the students.
 Buying fixed sets at bookstores wasn’t cost-effective.
 If there's a printer in school, why not generate custom ones?

 **Features**:
 - 4- to 6-digit addition problems
 - Adjustable font sizes (10x10 grid on A4 paper)
-- Auto-generated answer key (on page 2)
 - Visual separator between addends and answer line

 **Status**: [Fully working](https://apelicano.github.io/windowcards/) and in classroom use.
 Future polish may come based on teacher feedback.